TsMarch/Selenium-Python-Assignment/README.md

 # Tensor-Test-Assignment
 Autotesting using Python + Selenium
+# Requirements
-Для запуска необходим Python 3.11, Selenium 4.9.1
+Python 3.11, Selenium 4.9.1

+# How to run
+Use pytest to start from cmd.